Thailand Personal Tax Assessable Income

 There is no employer-paid fringe benefits tax in Thailand, and the Thai personal income tax law defines assessable income to include "any benefits received in respect of any category of income".

-For foreign national employees in Thailand, the Big-4 assessable fringe benefits, Thailand Revenue Department tax audit officers are always looking out for are as follows:
+For foreign national employees in Thailand, the Big 4 assessable fringe benefits income (that the Revenue Department's tax audit officers are always looking out for) are as follows:

 Car allowances are assessable fringe benefits income, but physical cars that are provided by employers to employees are not treated as assessable fringe benefits income.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.